 "I've just come in on the back of a terrific second-half performance, where we had to come back."

-Chelsea interim boss Rafa Benitez, making his return to Anfield, was denied a valuable win in the race for the top four following Suarez's late winner.
+Chelsea boss Rafa Benitez, making his return to Anfield, was denied a valuable win in the race for the top four following Suarez's late winner.

 "It is difficult to explain - minimum six minutes, six minutes 45 [seconds] is difficult.
 We had the game nearly won, it was a surprise - why six minutes?
 We don't know - the rules aren't clear."